I'm sooo not good at torturing so i outsource it to stalin

 I never knew if they liked the performance.
 When it was over, every shot had found its mark.
 But they never spoke to me again.
 Even if they had plans to promote a talented soldier, the war's end neatly aborted them.

-Then I saw a familiar face.
+Then I caught a familiar face.
 I actually gasped.

 "Sorry, sir," I apologized to the teacher.
 "That's our 7th divisional commander."

 So much for my high-ranking connections.
 I supposed he was lucky not to be important enough to hang.
-Though I imagined his current situation in an American camp wasn't much better than mine.
+Though I imagined him doing time in an American camp wasn't going to provide me a job however much he appreciated my shooting skills.

 I stood before the closet with the Arisaka in my hands, and sighed.
 I hate to admit it, but at least here I have a roof.
-It's no mystery why the camp is more… generous to us young, unmarried soldiers.
-They know there's a fair chance we'll just stay.
+It's no mystery why the camp is more… generous to young, unmarried soldiers.
+They knew there's a fair chance we'd just stay.

 The early summer must have gotten into my head.
 I'd forgotten how cold the winter was.